rvedam/rvedam.github.io/content/posts/new-site.md

 * Hakyll (written in Haskell)
 * Coleslaw (written in Common Lisp)

-At the time, since Hugo was fairly young at the time and being interested in writing a project in Common Lisp, I decided to use Coleslaw and I set up a process where I had one repository for my Common Lisp site and I had a shell script which built the site and ultimately copied the final results into what
+Since Hugo was fairly young at the time and being interested in writing a project in Common Lisp, I decided to use Coleslaw and I set up a process where I had one repository for my Common Lisp site and I had a shell script which built the site and ultimately copied the final results into what